 - Freezable for meal prep.
 You can freeze the meatballs uncooked or cooked, and the sauce freezes perfectly also.
 Portion up combined or separate in meal sized portions.
 You can easily double or triple the recipe for future meals!

 - Family favorite.
-These gluten free Swedish meatballs are so good, that your family will enjoy them being on a high rotation.
+These gluten free meatballs are so good, that your family will enjoy them being on a high rotation.

 With just a few simple substitutions and some yummy ingredients, you can have a gluten free version of comforting, classic Swedish meatballs ready in no time!